cxdima/cct/README.md

 # Chakra CCT

 This repository contains the infrastructure and Lambda code for the **Chakra CCT** project.
-The game is developed for the Twitch streamer **ChakraLounge** and is inspired by classic mafia style table games.
+The game is developed for the Twitch streamer **ChakraLounge** and is made specifically for the classic mafia game.
 Team captains interact with the game through a Telegram bot while the backend runs entirely on AWS.

 ## Repository layout